 - Extra cost to stream your data from the Watch

-The biggest thing about this new Apple Watch is that it’s got its own cellular connection inside, so it can work independently of your phone.
+The biggest upgrade the Apple Watch 3 brought was its own cellular connection inside, so it can work independently of your phone.

 Does that mean you can buy one without owning an iPhone?
 Sadly not… not by a long way.
 In reality it means that you can receive phone calls and some app notifications when your phone is at home, but otherwise it’s totally dependent on your handset.